deltahacks/deltahacks.github.io/README.md

 # DELTAHACKS 4 WEBSITE

 ### Installation and Startup
 The DH4 website consists of a react web app.
-To start off make sure you have node package manager installed on your machine and then run
+To start off make sure you have node package manager and the following packages installed on your machine :

+- npm-run-all
+- react-scripts
+- node-sass-chokidar
+- gh-pages

+and then run

 	npm install
 Once it's done installing packages run

     npm start